 If one guaranteed hour was 7 am-7:59 am that week, John could qualify by driving 50 minutes in that span.

 However, if John was in driver mode between 7:30 am and 8:30 am, he would have only logged 30 minutes during the eligible hour, which ended at 7:59 am.
-Thus, he would not meet the eligibility requirement for the hour of 7:00 am to 7:59 am.
+Thus, he wouldn't meet the eligibility requirement for the hour of 7:00 am to 7:59 am.

-Let’s say John drives in a city with guarantee zones (described in the opt-in email).
-John begins a ride at 7:45 am inside a guarantee zone, but it ends at 8:05 am This ride still counts toward the 7 am-7:59 am guaranteed hour because he was inside the guarantee zone when he accepted the ride.
+Let’s say John drives in a city with guarantee zones.
+John begins a ride at 7:45 am inside a guarantee zone, but it ends at 8:05 am.
+This ride still counts toward the 7 am-7:59 am guaranteed hour because he was inside the guarantee zone when he accepted the ride.